Accounting Schools in West Virginia

 5. Apply for a license.

 The last step to achieving CPA licensure in West Virginia is applying for a license.
 This application will need to include a Criminal History Record Check.
-The West Virginia Board of Accountancy uses the Application for Initial Certificate/License Certified Public Accountant to process new license requests.
+The West Virginia Board of Accountancy uses the Certification for Certified Public Accountant to process new license requests.

 West Virginia CPAs must complete 120 hours of continuing education for each three year period after licensure, and four of these hours must be in ethics.
 You can find additional information at the West Virginia Board of Accountancy website.

 West Virginia Accountant Salary and Job Outlook